Our vision for maths at Orgill Primary School

 School leaders use a moment in time snapshot of this information half termly to monitor the progress children are making towards age related expectation and expected progress.

 Formal tests are sometimes used throughout the year to assist teachers in making judgements but primarily to ensure our children are familiar with the formal format of Statutory Assessments and Tasks (SATs) at the end of Year 2 and 6.
-Children in Year 3, 4 and 5 will be given more formal tests at the end of the academic year.
-At the present time we Rising Star PUMA assessments.
+We currently use Maths No Problem assessment to assess children in Yr 2-6 twice yearly.

 How we are doing

-In 2017, 72% of KS1 pupils were assessed to have met the expected standard compared to 75% nationally.
-36% of pupils achieved a greater depth of learning compare to only 21% nationally.
+In 2019, 76% of KS1 pupils were assessed to have met the expected standard.
+29% of pupils achieved a greater depth of learning.

 By the end of KS2, 88% of children met the extended standard compared to a national average of 75%.
 21% of pupils reached the higher standard compared to a national average of 23%.

 We are committed to further improving our standards in maths so that they more closely match our outstanding results in English.
-School data shows that good progress is being made towards this target and we expect to improve on our 2017 results this summer.
+School data shows that good progress is being made towards this target and we expect to improve on our 2020 results in the summer.